hendrixjoseph/hendrixjoseph.github.io/_posts/2021-01-08-petitioning-during-the-pandemic-for-a-seat-on-city-council.md

 I don't just go door-to-door randomly - I do some prep work.

-Particularly, I get a *walk list* from the Ohio Board of Elections.
+Particularly, I get a *walk list* from the Board of Elections.
 This is a list of registered voter's addresses, allowing me to make sure I only knock on doors of registered voters.

 I also get a copy of [the Huber Heights Do Not Solicit List](https://www.hhoh.org/441/Do-Not-Solicit) so I won't knock on anyone's door who doesn't want their door knocked. *Technically* since I'm petitioning, the "Do Not Solicit List" (and "Do Not Solicit" signs) don't legally apply to me, but I feel that if someone doesn't want to be bothered, I should respect that.